-17. Collective Agreements:
+17. COLLECTIVE AGREEMENT:

 The collective agreement between the Company and the BC Ferry and Marine Workers' Union ("BCFMWU") expired on October 31, 2003.
+As a temporary measure, at the time of DPMI's inception, the expired agreement was extended to DPMI employees who were transferred from BCFSI.
+DPMI now negotiates its own collective agreements separately from BCFSI.